 There are certain times when I make something and I know I’m really late to the party – so late that when it’s done, I hesitate to even post about it since it feels like people will have seen and read all about the pattern already and I’ll have nothing material to add.
 (I’m thinking[…]

 This month, we finally got to take a long-awaited family trip to Jamaica!
 The trip had been overdue when we originally booked it in March 2020, and I’m sure it won’t surprise you to hear that we then had to postpone it due to the pandemic.
 Because of the surge in cases over winter and[…]

 I realised I hadn’t blogged my Winslow Culottes, despite having made two pairs now and considering both of them absolute staples for holidays/sunshine.
 So here goes!

+*Happy dance, happy dance* … I made a pair of trousers!
 So, a while ago I posted about making up a few muslins for a pair of Colette Clover trousers – I’m British, sorry, I can’t call them pants – and how I got to a fit that I was happy with.
 I have always struggled to find trousers[…]

 I’m just glad no-one was here to witness the happy dance I did as I finished this blouse.
 I cannot put into words how much I love it – the perfect nude shade, the perfect pattern, and it’s even machine-washable!